-A maximum of nine credit hours of equivalent graduate credit is eligible for transfer into a specific program and only for coursework that is required for the specific program.
-No course credit may be transferred unless the grade received was at least a "B-" from a regionally accredited university including the Association of Theological Schools (ATS) Commission on Accreditation.
-All coursework transferred towards a degree to substitute for specific program coursework must be no more than ten years old from the time the coursework was completed from a regionally accredited university (including SNU).
+Doctoral Programs: A post-master's doctoral student must take no less than a minimum of thirty (30) credit hours of SNU doctoral-level courses.
+No course credit may be transferred unless the grade received was at least a "B" from a regionally accredited university including the Association of Theological Schools (ATS) Commission on Accreditation.
+Please see the individual program's handbook and/or section in this Catalog for nuances regarding the program's specific transfer policy.

+All Programs: All coursework transferred towards a degree to substitute for specific program coursework must be no more than ten years old from the time the coursework was completed from a regionally accredited university (including SNU).
 Correspondence and nonstandard courses (e.g., MOOC, Bootcamps) are not eligible for transfer unless they are associated with a regionally accredited university and clearly transcripted.